/

 Tas success

-The more respondents you’ve got, the more accurate the result of Task Success is.
-As well, take into account if the user completes the task for the first time.
-This way you can track how their experience changes over time.
+The more respondents you have, the more accurate the Task Success result will be.
+Also, consider whether the user completes the task for the first time.
+This way, you can track how their experience changes over time.

 Error rate shows how many times users enter incorrect information (make mistakes while completing the task).
 It allows you to understand how user-friendly your product is.

-There are two ways to calculate the errors rate:
+There are two ways to calculate the error rate:

 Error occurrence rate